Come for a Kiss

 Movement and (e)Motion

-When I moved, so did The Kiss: the flowers seem to ‘blend’ together giving me the illusion of wind through their petals, metallic stars dance in the void, the robes glint and glimmer which makes me feel like the lovers are about to get up because their clothes are moving.
+When the viewer moved, so did The Kiss: the flowers seem to ‘blend’ together giving the illusion of wind through petals, metallic stars dance in the void, the robes glint and glimmer which makes you feel like the lovers are about to get up because their clothes are moving.

-Motion is in their stance: he’s bending (kinda uncomfortably) and she’s kneeling.
-That’s not a super natural way for either of them to stand, so this isn’t a relaxed kiss, this is a kiss harnessed in the moment.
-To me, her stance is curious: is this Klimt reminding us of her agency, willingness and intention?
-Yes the kiss is happening to her, but is this not a choice?
-She’s kneeling, but if she wasn’t – would she not tower over him?
+Motion is in their stance: he’s bending (somewhat uncomfortably) and she’s kneeling.
+That’s not a super natural way for either of them to stand, so this isn’t a relaxed kiss, this is harnessed in the moment.
+Her stance is curious: reminding us of her agency, willingness and intention?
+The kiss is happening to her, but it appears to be a choice.
+She’s kneeling, but if she wasn’t, would she not tower over him?

 The stances also comment on how love is less a give and take, more a give and give.
-She is giving him surrender, and he’s giving her protection, she’s giving him a cheek and he’s giving her a mouth.
+She is giving him surrender, and he appears to be giving her protection by covering half of her visible form.
+She offers a cheek and he’s giving her the mouth and face.
 There are flowers behind her hand locked in between them: maybe she’s giving him flowers?
-She has flowers in her hair, and is decorated with Nature– maybe she is giving him growth?
-The squares on the guy’s clothes also look like doors to me, perhaps Love is a door to opportunity for her.
+She has flowers in her hair, and is decorated with Nature so maybe she is giving him growth?
+The squares on the masculine character’s clothes could look like doors, perhaps Love could be a door to opportunity for the feminine character.

 To Kiss or Be Kissed